System Services Interaction with Apps and HAL

 How System Services Interact with Apps and HAL

-To understand system service interactions, let’s break it down into three communication flows:
+To understand system service interactions, let's break it down into three communication flows.
+HAL development using AIDL defines the contract for each of these flows:

 Apps to System Services (Framework Layer Interaction)